chrisjhoughton/tray-robot-test/README.md

 As mentioned in the task:

-* If there are X columns and Y rows, the number of cells is X x Y
+* If there are X columns and Y rows, the number of cells is `X x Y`
-* The bottom left cell is the original, with co-ordinates (0, 0)
+* The bottom left cell is the original, with co-ordinates `(0, 0)`

 This is slightly counter intuitive, and means that the co-ordinates are actually __one less__ than the number of cells along.

-For example, with a 3x4 grid:
+For example, here are the co-ordinates for each cell in a 3x4 grid:

 ```
 | 0,3 | 1,3 | 2,3 |